DO’S

 Don’t respond to any web popups or unexpected emails asking you to contact someone who will do a remote screen share with you to fix your computer or update your antivirus.
 Most antivirus programs update automatically and if your antivirus really needs an update, it will say so in your programs menu.
 Do not trust any email that says your antivirus is out of date.

-Don’t visit a website that’s ‘untrusted’.
+Don’t visit a website that is ‘untrusted’.
 A browser may display a red padlock or a warning message stating that “your connection is not private”.

 Don’t leave devices where a thief can easily steal them.